 Career counseling helps students to identify suitable academic programs and career paths.
 In collaboration with a counselor, students discover aptitudes, interests, values, and skills through assessment and exploration.
-Tools available include the Washington Occupational Information System (WOIS), the Strong Interest Inventory and Myers-Briggs Type

-Indicator® (fee applies), and other career exploration programs.
+Tools available include the Washington Occupational Information System (WOIS), the Strong Interest Inventory and Myers-Briggs Type Indicator® (fee applies), and other career exploration programs.
 These assessments and resources help students find college programs, career fields and occupations that align with interests and aptitude.
-These systems can also be used to search for specific information concerning training, skill needs, rate of pay, job prospects, etc.
+These systems can also be used to search for specific information concerning training, skill needs, rate of pay, and job prospects.
+Students can also receive assistance with resume writing, interview preparation, and job searching.